-The following observations may be made about the complaints that the Inspector dealt with during the reporting period:
+The following observations may be made about the 107 complaints that the Inspector finalised during the reporting period:

-- Several complaints were outside the Inspector's jurisdiction, for example, because the complaint concerned agencies other than LECC, such as the NSW Police Force itself.
-In those instances, the complainant was, where possible, provided with the contact details of the appropriate complaint handling body. - In respect of several complaints a substantial volume of correspondence was exchanged with the complainant in order to clarify the specific conduct complained of and to determine whether the Inspector did in fact have jurisdiction to deal with it.
-In some instances, the complaint lapsed or was not proceeded with in circumstances where the complainant failed to provide material to establish that the Inspector's jurisdiction was enlivened. - On a few occasions, the complaint concerned a matter that was still being considered by the LECC.
+- Many were outside the Inspector's jurisdiction, for example, because the complaint concerned agencies other than LECC.
+In those instances, the complainant was, where possible, provided with the contact details of the appropriate complaint handling body. - In respect of several complaints a substantial volume of correspondence was exchanged with the complainant in order to clarify the specific conduct complained of.
+In some instances, the complaint lapsed or was not proceeded with in circumstances where the complainant failed to provide material in support of their complaint. - On a few occasions, the complaint concerned a matter that was still being considered by the LECC.
 In those circumstances the complainant was generally informed that the appropriate time to make a complaint to the Inspector was when LECC had concluded its handling of the matter. - Several complaints were dismissed because, upon close analysis, they expressed mere dissatisfaction with the LECC decision and in respect of which the complainant was seeking a review on the same material.
-Those complaints were assessed but only to determine whether the conduct alleged was of a kind which fell within the terms of section 122(2)(b) of the LECC Act. - There were also several complaints which clearly fell within the Inspector's jurisdiction.
+Those complaints were assessed to determine whether the conduct alleged was of a kind which fell within the terms of section 122(2)(b) of the LECC Act. - The Inspector asked the LECC to provide a response to 21 complaints.
+In all instances the LECC provided a satisfactory response. - The Inspector did not make any finding that the LECC had engaged in conduct amounting to agency maladministration or that any of its officers had engaged in conduct amounting to officer misconduct or officer maladministration.